Online Learning FAQs

-For the 2012-2013 academic year, undergraduate courses are $460 per credit hour and graduate courses are $660 per credit hour.
-If you are active duty military, special rates apply.
+For the current academic year, the tuition rates for undergraduate and graduate online courses can be found here.
+For active duty military, special rates may apply.

 Note: Certain members of the Reserve Component and Kentucky National Guard may also be eligible for special rates.

 Can I receive credit for graduate courses completed at another institution?

 Earned graduate credit may be transferred from accredited institutions that offer advanced degrees.
 Generally, the maximum number of semester hours transferable, upon request, is six.

 Can I receive credit toward my degree for leadership, professional development or certificate program courses that I’ve taken?

 Yes, but only for the BS in Organizational Leadership and Learning, and the MS in Criminal Justice.
 Please contact an admissions specialist to learn if your particular course credits will transfer.